northern-tester/conveyor/02 Ideas/Exercises_Ideas.md

   * How/what is a pipeline - codification of a set of manual steps
 * Github - clone the repos needed

+### Build a multi stage pipeline with Jenkins (The Rest)

+* Snippets of code - steps in the declarative style
+* Initial walkthrough to get a simple pipeline setup
+* Basics of Jenkins - agents, jobs, credentials, source control, branch of restful booker with a Jenkinsfile
+* Parallel vs Sequential steps - tests maybe able to run in parallel, security scans can take a little longer
+* Build a dev version, then run acceptance test
+* Intentionally break some tests, debug and fix - before workshop - get the attendees to fix them
+* Build something like UAT, then have a pause in your pipeline, exploratory testing
+* Security scanner step
+* If all good deploy to Prod

 ### Understand the principles of pipeline design through analysing new or existing tests, test strategies and environments available (20-30mins)

 * Pipelines not only automated, they can have manual steps